DENSO-2DLab/RC8-Driver---Zimmer-6000-Series/README.md

-# RC8-Driver - Zimmer 6000 Series
+# RC8 Driver - Zimmer 6000 Series

 This is a driver created in Pacscript to communicate to a Zimmer GEH6060IL servo gripper